ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 ## The Problem with Shared State

-Let's begin by crafting a simple software system which induces the need for synchronization in the first place.
+Let's begin by crafting a simple software system which needs synchronization in the first place.

-I'll present a common concurrency example: the task of managing bank account balances correctly in spite of concurrent transfer requests.
+I'll present a commonly used example: the task of managing bank account balances correctly in spite of parallel transfer requests.

 Obviously real banks don't store all their account balances in RAM, so I'll hope that the reader can apply the concepts from this pedagogical example to a their own domain as necessary.

-Here's some golang pseudo-code for a simple bank account and the operations upon it.
+Here's some golang'ish pseudo-code (please don't try to actually compile it) for a simple bank account and the operations upon it.
 I'm focused on the synchronization problems here, so forgive me for skipping the double-entry accounting, input validation, and other real-world complexities.

 ```go